abokov/openai-splunk-ta/README.md

 ## Overview

-**Zero to Splunk TA** is an AI deployment accelerator built to help Systems Integrators (SIs) and enterprise engineering teams transform API documentation into production-ready Splunk Technology Add-ons (TAs) in minutes, not days.
+**OpenAI Splunk TA** is an AI deployment accelerator built to help Systems Integrators (SIs) and enterprise engineering teams transform API documentation into production-ready Splunk Technology Add-ons (TAs) in minutes, not days.

 By leveraging the **OpenAI API** and advanced prompt chaining, this framework codifies architectural best practices into a repeatable, automated pipeline.
 It mentors technical teams toward self-sufficiency by removing the friction of manual Python scripting and regex formulation, accelerating customer time-to-value for complex data ingest pipelines.